chauhanneha16/UniversityRecommendationApp/README.md

 - Predicts the best university based on your marks in Science, Maths, History, English, and GRE.
 - Provides personalized course recommendations.
 - Offers personalized advice to help improve your chances of admission.
+- Utilizes deep learning for accurate predictions.

+## Deep Learning Library

+The app uses TensorFlow, a popular deep learning library, for building and training the predictive model.

 ## Usage